How to Determine if You Need Termite Pest Control.

-The most common types of termites found in the greater Houston area are drywood, subterranean (ground) and Formosan subterranean termites.
+The most common types found in Houston are Drywood, subterranean (ground) and Formosan subterranean termites.

-According to the experts in Pest Control in Houston, the primary productiveness in termite colonies are the king and queen who established the nest after leaving existing colonies.
+According to Experts, it is always advisable to begin with a termite inspection. , the primary productiveness in colonies are the king and queen who established the nest after leaving existing colonies.
 In a well established nest, the queen can become enlarged and may become practically immobile, laying 2000-3000 eggs per day.
 The king and queen can live for up to 15 years and are replaced when they become too old to meet the colony’s needs.
 The king periodically fertilizes the queen, unlike with bees, where the queen typically only mates at the beginning of her reproductive life.

 Soldiers are sterile males and females.
 Their primary function is to protect the colony and to scout and locate new sources of food.
 Soldiers have a thin, white or light brown cuticle over most of their body, with a thicker dark brown cuticle covering their head.
 They can’t feed themselves and must depend on the workers for nutrition.
 Some soldiers release an acid as a defense mechanism that can corrode metal and penetrate mortar and low grade concrete.